-What is the difference between VPS and cloud hosting?
+What is VPS and cloud hosting?

 Having a powerful IT infrastructure is crucial for companies who want to remain competitive in today’s market.
 Without suitable hosting, success can be difficult to achieve.
 However, choosing the right hosting solution is not a straightforward task.
 There are a wide range of options, including shared hosting and dedicated hosting models.
 With these models, you can share external server resources or rent dedicated servers.
 Additionally, outsourcing IT infrastructure through colocation is another possible approach.